OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 category: blog
 author: liam
 date: 2016-12-09 09:00:00
-excerpt: "Last week I gave a talk on building a chess game using Ruby on Rails and Reactjs..."
+excerpt: "Last week I gave a talk on building a chess game using Ruby on Rails and ReactJS..."
 ---

->Last week I gave a talk on building a chess game using Ruby on Rails and Reactjs.
+>Last week I gave a talk on building a chess game using Ruby on Rails and ReactJS.
 The questions and discussions afterwards reminded me of the struggle of starting with a new framework - and prompted me to write up our experiences with adopting an edge framework into an existing app.
 >If you are interested in this talk (or even attending any future if you are lucky enough to live in Galway), here are links to the [presentation][1], [code][2] and [event][3]

 <div style="text-align: center; margin: 0 auto;">